 |1/10 oz||US $ 5||91.67%||16.50 x 1.19 mm|

 The sculptor Augustus Saint-Gaudens created the design on the obverse side of the coin.
 This design featuring Lady Liberty goes back to the historic Saint-Gaudens Gold Double Eagle, that was minted in the early 1900's.
 Lady Liberty's depiction with flowing hair, holding a torch in her right hand and an olive branch in her left strongly resembles ancient Greek and Roman coins.
 Furthermore, the US Capitol building is depicted in the left background and the obverse side also shows the year the coin was minted.
 The Type 2 coins that were first issued in 2021 also display the traditional artist mark of Augustus Saint-Gaudens on the obverse side.
 On these new coins, the obverse side design was further enhanced by the addition of some minor design details (modifications to the depiction of Lady Liberty's eyes and the olive branch she holds in her left hand, the sun's rays and the Capitol Building) from Saint-Gaudens' original bronze cast.

 The reverse side of the American Gold Eagle coins was designed by the sculptor Miley Busiek (now named Miley Tucker-Frost after marriage) and engraved by the United States Mint sculptor and engraver Sherl Joseph Winter.
 Eagles are the official bird of the USA and her design features a male eagle with an olive branch in his talons above a nest with a female eagle and her hatchlings.
 The reverse side is also inscribed with the words "E Pluribus Unum" and "In God We Trust" as well as the weight and face value of the coin.
-The design of both sides of the gold version of the American Eagle Coins is entirely different from that on the American Silver Eagles, American Platinum Eagles or American Palladium Eagles.
+The design of both sides of the gold version of the American Eagle coins is entirely different from that on the American Silver Eagle coins, American Platinum Eagles or American Palladium Eagles.

 The American president Ronald Reagan signed the Gold Bullion Coin Act in 1985 that authorized the minting of the American Gold Eagle coin exclusively from gold mined in the USA.
 The United States Mint started production of the coins in the four different denominations the following year and already sold more than 3.6 million coins.